 This is another drink from Brad Thomas Parsons wonderful book, Last Call.
 I was pleased to find several bars I have visited over the years featured, but especially happy to see one of Nashville’s hidden treasures get a chapter.
 Bastion is an amazing place.
 It has the feel of a cool neighborhood dive, but with an excellent cocktail program adjacent to one of our best restaurants, though you can frequent the bar and never know the restaurant is there.
 It is not my bar, I never feel like I belong there.
 Honestly, I usually feel like I am a good decade too old for the place, but they have always tried to make me feel welcome.
 It feels like an industry bar.
 I can honestly only think of a few times that I have ended up there when I was not in the company of industry folk after we closed down their place.
 Did I mention that Bastion is walking distance from Corsair HQ?
 Now you see why I love it.
 We have drifted down that way several times after a cocktail class to grab some nachos, have someone else make the drinks and unwind.
 Being reasonably familiar with their excellent bar program, I was a little surprised at the choice for the last drink, but in retrospect, it makes sense.
 It is simple and clean and packs a punch.
 Let’s make it.

-This is a straightforward Daiquiri, with a unique rum choice.
+This is a straightforward riff on a Classic Daiquiri, with a unique rum choice.
 Grab your tins and pop in 2 ounces of Wray & Nephew Overproof Rum, it has a wonderful flavor and 126 proof gives it a nice burn; add 1 ounce of freshly squeezed lime juice and 1/2 an ounce of rich simple syrup, that is the same concept as simple syrup but with a 2:1 ratio of sugar to water.
 I added two drops of 18-21 Bitters Havana and Hide, because I cannot help myself.
 Add ice and shake to the beat of “Billie Jean” on vinyl, preferably, till your tins get cold.
 It’s a good shaking song and it played shortly after we walked in the first time Spencer, Rachel and Chris introduced me to Bastion and their bucks.
 Double strain into a Nick & Nora and garnish with a lime twist.

 This is not my drink, but I get it.
 I totally do.
 It is weird that I say that this is not my thing, because I get the distinct feeling I am going to crave it again.
 The overproof is balanced by the rich simple and the lime brings it all together.
 I am always amazed at a good daiquiri and how something so simple can have such complexity of flavor.
 If you have Wray & Nephew, make this drink, and you should have Wray & Nephew.
 It is the goto overproof white rum, so make the small investment.
 I mean, if you are into that sort of thing.